rbhogal/game-save-app/README.md

 ## How to navigate this project

-* Fetching and Refreshing the App token (Implementation of Twitch's OAuth client credentials flow) and storing to Firebase Database:
+* Fetching/Refreshing the App token (Implementation of Twitch's OAuth client credentials flow) and storing to Firebase Database:
   * [Jump to code + HTTP requests using axios](src/app/getAppToken.js)
 * Application fetching data from the IGDB API for home page:
   * [Examples for HTTP requests and mapping arrays](src/components/Home.js)